fernandoacorreia/blog/content/posts/github-pages-custom-domain.md

 I am hosting my blog on GitHub Pages.
 I wanted to use my own domain name instead of a `github.io` subdomain.

 GitHub's documentation is very helpful.
-Even so, it took me a few minutes to figure out all the details, so I'm going to share what I did.
+Even so, it took me some effort to figure out all the details, so I'm going to share what I learned.

-This instructions are for using an "apex domain" e.g. `fernandocorreia.dev`.
+These instructions are for using an "apex domain" e.g. `fernandocorreia.dev`.
 The settings are a bit different when using a subdomain like `www.fernandocorreia.dev`.
-Again, GitHub's documentation is very helpful and does a good job of explaining these differences.
+Again, GitHub's [documentation](https://docs.github.com/en/github/working-with-github-pages/configuring-a-custom-domain-for-your-github-pages-site) is very helpful and does a good job of explaining these differences.

 # Step 1: DNS entry for Let's Encrypt